3 Tips On Choosing The Best Music For Your Videos

 Music is very important when it comes to setting the tone of your video.
 It can evoke emotions to feel a particular scene, it can give you goosebumps, it can also disorient you from the scene.
 So, selecting the right song that expresses the theme of the scene is crucial when you’re making your video.

 Matti Haapoja is a director of Photography from Finland based out of Toronto, Canada.
 He is also the face of the self-titled YouTube channel, formerly known as Travel Feels.
 In this video, he gives tips on how to choose the right music for your video.

 Here Is A Video From Matti Haapoja That Explains The Best Ways To Choose A Music.

-You have to go through your footage to get a good idea of what kind of shots are you gonna use and how you are gonna tell the story.
+You have to go through your footage to get a good idea of what kind of shots you are going to use and how you are going to tell the story.
 Just put all the shots on a timeline and see them through to get the feel of the edit.
-Does it have a cold arctic feel or is it a warm summer day or are there people, are they happy?
-Sad?
-Etc.
+Does it have a cold arctic feel or is it a warm summer day or are there people? are they happy or sad? etc.